-Amid the pandemic, the isolation of the prisoners grew; it paralleled the isolation I felt.
+Amid the pandemic, the prisoners’ isolation grew; it paralleled the isolation I felt.
 Visitation had ceased, and inmates were confined to their quarters.
 To make matters worse, because of a safety issue surrounding cell phones within prison walls, these were considered contraband.
 My digital isolation amplified the physical and mental one.

 Rumor has it that the SARS-CoV 2 virus was brought into prison via inmates who were on a work-release program.
 Allegedly, they boarded a city bus with a driver who was ill.
 From there, it crept beyond the work-release camp and wafted over to the general prison population.
 The Pandemic had reached this impenetrable fortress; a tiny virus with no proper consideration of human incarceration rules.
 It had failed to stop at the gatehouse.

-Traditionally, due to the nature of prisons and the nature of convicts, infectious illnesses do have a presence in prison systems.
+Traditionally, due to prisons’ nature and the nature of convicts, infectious illnesses do have a presence in prison systems.
 SARS-CoV 2 is no exception.
-As the alarms within the Prison rose from Orange to Red, and new hotspots named, the direness increased.
+As the prison alarms rose from orange to red, and new hotspots named, the direness increased.

-Then, the ebb and flow of prison life ceased and came to a complete halt.
+Then, prison life’s ebb and flow ceased and came to a complete halt.